Why Apologies Are More Effective Without Explanations

-As the pace of pace of apologies by business people responding to accusations of sexual misconduct accelerates, the apologies are not keeping up.
+As the pace of apologies by business people responding to accusations of sexual misconduct accelerates, the apologies are not keeping up.
 One reason is that too many apologizers burden their apologies with explanations.

 Celebrity chef Mario Batali runs a restaurant empire worth about $250 million.
 Recently accused of groping and other trespasses against women employees, he issued a genuinely admirable apology until it went off the rails in an attempt to explain.
-After taking unalloyed responsibility for offending, expressing deep apology, and announcing that he is stepping away from day-to-day operations of his businesses, Batali added this language by way of explanation:
+After taking unalloyed responsibility for offending, expressing deep apology, and announcing that he is stepping away from the day-to-day operations of his businesses, Batali added this language by way of explanation:

 We built these restaurants so that our guests could have fun and indulge, but I took that too far in my own behavior.